BaFin - Navigation & Service

 Publications on this topic

-The Federal Financial Supervisory Authority (BaFin) warns consumers about the website bitak.co.
-According to information available to BaFin, financial and investment services are being provided on this website without the required authorisation.
+The Federal Financial Supervisory Authority (BaFin) warns consumers about the services offered on the website stardeer(.)com.
+According to information available to BaFin, this website is being used to offer financial, investment and cryptoasset services without the required authorisation.

 All documents